Skip to main content

 " I don't know, he never said he loved her.
 Radha's love made her weak and vulnerable.
 It hurt her."
 She was lost in her own disturbed thoughts.
 He felt like every word was directed at him.

 " The pain of love itself makes you stronger, I feel.
 It helps you know how much a person matters.
 Some things are meant to be understood, not said aloud always."
-His words made her look into his eyes, as they twinkled and her heart skipped a beat.
+His words made her look into his eyes, as they twinkled, and her heart skipped a beat.
 What does he mean?
 Her eyes questioned.
-I mean what you are thinking Ajabde.
+I mean what you are thinking, Ajabdeh.
 He smiled.
-No No that cannot be.
+No, no, that cannot be.
 She concluded.

 He lay awake.
-Thinking, What next?
-He looked at the pillow in between and gathered that he needs to do something about this first.
-Will that be enough for you Ajabde?
+Thinking, What's next?
+He looked at the pillow in between and gathered that he needed to do something about this first.
+Will that be enough for you, Ajabdeh?
 He stared at her sleeping figure.
-He turned his back to her as she opened her eyes.
+He turned his back on her as she opened her eyes.
 What does he mean?
 What does he want?
 Isn't it all too good to be true?

 Comments